JoeBroesele/whapa/README.md

 For the report to contains the images, videos, documents... you must copy the "WhatsApp/Media" folder of your phone to the whapa directory, otherwise the program will generate thumbnails.

 If we want to print the document or create the report in pdf, it is recommended to set the print option -> scale the view <= 60% or 70%, otherwise the report will be displayed too large.

+In order to automatically convert all reports and the report index into PDF files, simply run the script ```./tools/reports2pdf.sh```.

 WHAMERGE